 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!

-- Protein: foods under this class help in building the body and giving your metabolism the boost it needs, to name a few.
+- Protein: helps in building muscle mass and giving your metabolism the boost it needs, to name a few.
 Some examples of foods rich in protein and suitable during fasting are eggs, seafood, soy, beans, legumes, fish and poultry meats, milk, yoghurt, and cheese.

 Other foods allowed during fasting are vegetables, whether fermented or unfermented, sauerkraut, tempeh, lettuce, celery, tomatoes, strawberries, cucumber, skimmed milk, and plain yoghurts.
 You should also make sure to drink lots of water during this period.
 In fact, it would be best if you made it your rule not to consume refined grains, processed foods and meats, and soft drinks, among others.

 Water is naturally the only drink that is free of any amount of calorie.
 However, if you feel like brewing a cup of coffee in the morning, you will not be breaking your fast if you stick to black coffee and natural tea without adding sugar, sweeteners, dietary products like milk; whether skimmed or whole.
-Adding any of these could end your fast before it has even started (5, 6).
+Adding any of these could end your fast (5, 6).

 Although most coffees are naturally calorie-free, make sure you don’t go overboard so that you won’t tease your appetite.
 The reason for this increase in appetite is attributed to the caffeine content of the coffee.

-If you feel the need to add some taste and flavour to your coffee when you are fasting, then certain flavoured spices will give you results because they have zero calorie content.
-You can spice your coffee with powdered cinnamon and some non-nutritive artificial or natural sugar.
+If you feel the need to add some taste and flavour to your coffee when you are fasting, then certain flavoured spices will give you results because they have zero energy content.
+You can spice your coffee with powdered cinnamon and sweeteners.